-We work with experienced and certified ASL interpreters to help attorneys inside and outside of the courtroom.
+Working with experienced, ASL certified linguists, our language interpretation services help attorneys inside and outside of the courtroom.
 Beyond providing in-person ASL linguists, we can assist your legal practice with video remote interpretation (VRI) as well.
-VRI helps reduce costs associated with in-person translation and ideal for communicating with the hearing-impaired on short notice.
+VRI helps reduce costs associated with in-person translation and is ideal for communicating with the hearing-impaired on short notice.
 A VRI session utilizes video conferencing and secure Internet connections to facilitate conversations between the hearing-impaired and those who communicate verbally.

-Choosing experienced and credentialled ASL linguists is imperative for serving your clients and parties associated with legal matters who have hearing impairments.
-Our credentialled interpreters maintain the utmost in confidentiality and professionalism, too.
+Choosing experienced, ASL certified linguists is imperative for serving your clients and parties associated with legal matters who have hearing impairments.
+Our credentialed interpreters maintain the utmost in confidentiality and professionalism, too.
 They will maintain the strict confidentiality agreements set forth in your meetings with your client and other parties involved in legal proceedings.

-ASL linguists are beneficial for interpreting testimonies and depositions as well as relaying important information contained in legally-binding documents, negotiations, and mediation sessions.
+ASL interpreters are beneficial for interpreting testimonies and depositions as well as relaying important information contained in legally-binding documents, negotiations, and mediation sessions.